ibm-cloud-docs/appid/at-events.md

 {{site.data.keyword.cloud_notm}} services, such as {{site.data.keyword.appid_short_notm}}, generate activity tracking events.
 {: shortdesc}

-This functionality is not yet available.
-This topic is under construction.
-{: important}

 Activity tracking events report on activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 You can use the events to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.